Data Privacy Impact Assessment: A GDPR Requirement for HR cloud solutions too

 How to get started?

 GP Strategies SuccessFactors EMEA Practice has completed more than 650 SAP SuccessFactors projects in more than 80 countries worldwide during the last 15 years.
 We are covering all major industries and we provide continued operational support and maintenance for more than 75 companies.
 We are a SAP Gold partner, and we have been awarded SAP Recognized Expertise in all SAP SuccessFactors areas.
-Together with our customers we have won 11 Quality Awards in three years.
-Contact us for expert guidance on Data Privacy.
+Together with our customers we have won 13 Quality Awards in four years.
+Contact us for expert guidance on Data privacy and GDPR.